smartcontractkit/documentation/src/pages/chainlink-nodes/v1/using-forwarder.md

 1. Click **Deploy**.
 MetaMask prompts you to confirm the transaction.

 1. Fund the contract by sending LINK to the contract's address.
-See the [Fund your contract](/resources/fund-your-contract/) page for instructions.
+See the [Fund Your Contracts](/resources/fund-your-contract/) page for instructions.
 The address for the `ATestnetConsumer` contract is on the list of your deployed contracts in Remix.
 You can fund your contract with 1 LINK.

 1. After you fund the contract, create a request.
 Input your operator contract address and the job ID for the `Get > Uint256` job into the `requestEthereumPrice` request method **without dashes**.
 The job ID is the `externalJobID` parameter, which you can find on your job's definition page in the Node Operators UI.